Ex post facto law: International criminal law

 In international criminal law, the Nuremberg trials prosecuted war crimes and crimes against humanity perpetrated in World War II.
 Although the Nuremberg Charter, the procedural law under which the trials were held, postdated V-E Day, the tribunal rejected the defence that the criminal law was ex post facto, arguing it derived from earlier treaties like the Hague Conventions of 1899 and 1907.
-The International Criminal Court established in 2002 cannot prosecute crimes committed before 2002.
+The International Criminal Court established in 2002 that it cannot prosecute crimes committed before 2002.

 Universal Declaration of Human Rights and related treaties

 Article 11, paragraph 2 of the Universal Declaration of Human Rights provides that no person be held guilty of any criminal law that did not exist at the time of offence nor suffer any penalty heavier than what existed at the time of offence.
 It does however permit application of either domestic or international law.

 Very similar provisions are found in Article 15, paragraph 1 of the International Covenant on Civil and Political Rights, replacing the term "penal offence" with "criminal offence".
 It also adds that if a lighter penalty is provided for after the offence occurs, that lighter penalty shall apply retroactively.
 Paragraph 2 adds a provision that paragraph 1 does not prevent trying and punishing for an act that was criminal according to the general principles of law recognized by the community of nations.
 Specifically addressing the use of the death penalty, article 6, paragraph 2 provides in relevant part that a death sentence may only be imposed "for the most serious crimes in accordance with the law in force at the time of the commission of the crime".